-Pros / It has the lowest price for a premium plan.
+Pros / It has the cheapest premium plan.

 Cons / You need to meet eligibility requirements to join.

-Verdict / AARP has low prices and quality services, making it a good option for roadside assistance.
+Verdict / AARP has low prices and quality services, making it a good roadside assistance option for senior drivers.

-The Road ‘N Tow plan, AARP’s lowest level of service, costs $58 a year, which is about $5 a month.
+The Road ‘N Tow plan, AARP’s lowest service plan level, costs $58 a year, which is about $5 a month.
 It’s one of the most affordable plans we reviewed and compares well against Allstate and AAA.
 If you want to include your spouse on your plan, you must pay an additional $10.
 The Road ‘N Tow plan limits you to three service calls a year.

 AARP’s Premier plan includes discounts on hotels and car rentals as well as access to other useful features like repair referrals and travel assistance.
-You also get a dispatch guarantee, which reimburses you $260 for services you find yourself if AARP is unable to find them for you.
+In addition, you get a dispatch guarantee, which reimburses you $260 for services you find yourself if AARP is unable to find them for you.